 Then someone knocked on my door.
 I wasn’t ready.
 The handle turned, the door swung open and there was Morag, standing in my doorway with her latest offering.

 ‘What are you doing?’ she asked, appraising the scene.
 ‘My chocolate.
 My gifts.
 I thought we’d share them.
 I never meant for you to…what are you?
 Some kind of animal?
 You’re disgusting!’

 I sighed a chocolate sigh.
 I could already picture the rumours rippling through the school like so much milk being stirred into thick, dark cocoa.

-The author: Christopher Stanley lives on a hill with three sons who share the same birthday but aren’t triplets.
+About the author: Christopher Stanley lives on a hill with three sons who share the same birthday but aren’t triplets.
 He writes to stay sane and has been mostly successful so far.